emersonrp/bindcontrol/README.md

 *MacOS users*:  Experimental binary releases for Intel and Arm64 have been made available.
 They are not signed and/or notarized, and might or might not work at all.

-<strike>*Linux users*:  An experimental binary release is now available.
+*Linux users*:  An experimental binary release is now available.
 You should be able to unzip the zipfile anywhere, and run the "BindControl" binary from within it.
-It's built using Github's "ubuntu-latest" environment, which may or may not be completely compatible with other distributions and versions.[^1]</strike>
+It's built using Github's "ubuntu-latest" environment, which may or may not be completely compatible with other distributions and versions.[^1]

-*Linux users*:  Starting around version 0.33, github's build process stopped being able to build the Linux binaries successfully.
-I apologize for any inconvenience.
-If you're finding this to be a dealbreaker, please open an issue on Github, or email me at the address at the bottom of this README.
-I do intend to fix this at some point.

 ## Running From Source